buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Types/IfcStructuralSurfaceActivityTypeEnum.md

 # IfcStructuralSurfaceActivityTypeEnum

-This enumeration defines the distribution of load values in a surface action or reaction.
+This enumeration defines the distribution of load values in a surface action or reaction.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4